wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-manage/includes/basic-tools.md

 ## Use SkypeSettings.xml

 To change the actual configuration of the Teams Rooms app, you can use the *SkypeSettings.xml* file.
-This xml file can set all the values that you see via the console as well as some that are only available via this file.
+This xml file can set all the values that you see via the console and some that are only available via this file.

 Below is an example of a SkypeSettings.xml file.
 The example shows only a subset of the supported values.
 Near the bottom of the sample, you will see a `Theming` section.
 This lets you set a custom background on the front-of-room displays.
 Microsoft provides a template to help you with creating your own custom graphic.